alphagov/government-service-design-manual/Designing your service/pagetemplates.md

 The most up-to-date version of the template code can be found in our ['Static' repository on GitHub](https://github.com/alphagov/static/tree/master/app/views/root).
 The [_base.html.erb](https://github.com/alphagov/static/blob/master/app/views/root/_base.html.erb) file contains the default template code.
 GOV.UK page templates are written in [ERB format](http://ruby-doc.org/stdlib-1.9.3/libdoc/erb/rdoc/ERB.html), but can be easily converted back to plain HTML.

+Ruby users can make use of our [Protytping app](https://github.com/alphagov/prototyping) to quickly mock up static prototypes using GOV.UK templates and assets.

 ## Template assets

-The template code contains absolute links to CSS and JavaScript on our 'assets' subdomain.
-We recomend that you continue to reference these assets in this way as you develop your service, as opposed to linking to your own copies of these files.
+The template code contains direct links to CSS and JavaScript assets hosted on the GOV.UK domain.
+We recomend that you leave these links as is whilst you develop your service (as opposed to linking to your own copies of these files).
 That way, you'll always be using the latest version of the assets and you can address any conflicts as and when they arise.

 Once the service is ready for production we'll need to decide whether you should continue to link to the assets in this way or whether you should now use your own copies of them.
 Please contact the GDS team to discuss this at the appropriate time.